 The second challenge is even more complex.
 Certain changes in dosing or frequency with the same active ingredients will achieve a similar treatment effect (e.g., take one 60mg tablet once a day, or three 20mg tablets once a day, or one 20mg tablet 3 times a day).
 These will require more complicated algorithms to determine duplicated, overlapping or conflicting entries.

-There may be situations wheremedication (e.g. result, vital sign) may.Tthe
+There may be situations where units of measure for a medication or similar observation (e.g. result, vital sign) may differ in a reconciliation scenario.
+This profile does not provide explicit guidance on how to handle.
+If the software is not capable of reconciling such data then the recommended approach would be to store as separate observations.
+However, if the software is capable of handling such a scenario then this profile does not prevent taking such actions.

 Medication events are further complicated by the fact that many systems are not able to communicate detailed information about the dose and frequency in a structured fashion.
 This is certainly true in ePrescribing scenarios in the US where the use of a structured medication dosing directions (“sig.”) is not required in the electronic prescription.
 Systems obtaining data from ePrescribing systems would not be able to compute with these results.

 These facts would seem to make it difficult to match medication fullfilment events with the original intent of the prescription event when a substitution occurs.
 The PCC Technical Framework assumes that fullfilment activities occur with knowledge of the original intent of the prescription, and requires that fullfilment events to be recorded in a <supply> entry that appears inside the original <substanceAdminstration> intent.
-So, matching of fullfilment activity with the original prescribers’ intent is possible even in cases where substitutions occur.X.4.1.7.2 Severity
+So, matching of fullfilment activity with the original prescribers’ intent is possible even in cases where substitutions occur.

-X.4.1.59 Care Provider Specific ReconciliationX.4.1.20 Immunization Specific Reconciliation
+X.4.1.15 Care Provider Specific Reconciliation

+When reconciling care providers, it is important to identify who the provider is.
+Providers can be a person or an organization.
+Identification of a provider includes the provider ID as well as the name and location of the provider.
+The type of provider also needs to be considered.
+Provider type includes defining the provider role in relation to the patient.
+Provider specialty may need to be defined.

+X.4.1.20 Immunization Specific Reconciliation

+Immunization reconciliation is similar to medication reconciliation thus inherits some of the specification that applies to medication reconciliation.
+When reconciling immunization, consideration should be given to immunizations that have actually occurred or are intended to occur.
+Immunization that has not occurred as well as the reason it did not occur should also be considered.
+Immunization series number is needed to provide tracking of immunization history.
+Local policies may require that Immunization lot number is captured.
+Information such as reaction to the immunization, route or delivery method, administration site as well as dose also need to be considered during reconciliation.

 X.4.1.21 Goals Specific Reconciliation

 A goal is a defined outcome or condition to be achieved in the process of patient care.
 Goals include patient-defined goals (e.g., alleviation of health concerns, positive outcomes from interventions, longevity, function, symptom management, comfort) and clinician-specific goals to achieve desired and agreed upon outcomes.

 When reconciling goals it is important to take into consideration if a goal has been met, is being achieve or is planned.
 Goals can have related components such as concerns, encounters, observations, procedures, substance adminstration, supplies or acts.
 Goals can also have components consisting of other goals that demonstrates milestones.
 These are represented through entryRelationships.